mlcommons/training/language_model/tensorflow/bert/README.md

   --converted_checkpoint_path=<path to output tf2 model checkpoint>

 ```

-Alternatively, the tf2 checkpint is also available [here](https://pantheon.corp.google.com/storage/browser/nnigania_perf_profiles/bert_mlperf_data).
-Note that the checkpoint converter removes optimizer slot variables, so the resulted tf2 checkpoint is only about 1/3 size as the tf1 checkpoint.
+Note that the checkpoint converter removes optimizer slot variables, so the resulting TF2 checkpoint is only about 1/3 size of the TF1 checkpoint.

 # Download and preprocess datasets